 The purpose of periodic program review is to facilitate improvement of academic programs and, thereby, the overall strength and reputation of K-State.
 Program review serves the purpose of attainment of future goals, fresh curricula, and meeting the needs of students, faculty, and Board of Regents.

-The Center for the Advancement of Teaching and Learning (CATL) promotes initiatives to enhance teaching and learning at K-State, including the Faculty Exchange for Teaching Excellence and the Peer Review of Teaching Program.
-CATL consults and collaborates with faculty, and administers TEVAL and IDEA student ratings systems.
+The K-State Teaching and Learning Center (TLC) promotes initiatives to enhance teaching and learning at K-State, including the Faculty Exchange for Teaching Excellence and the Peer Review of Teaching Program.
+TLC consults and collaborates with faculty, and administers TEVAL and IDEA student ratings systems.
 Principles of College Teaching, a 3-credit course, is offered to graduate students and faculty through the College of Education.

 The provost is Kansas State University's Chief Academic Officer, whose most important duty is to ensure the academic standards of the university.
 In cooperation with the president and the Deans Council, the provost provides leadership in the development and review of policies and goals regarding instruction, research and extension programs.